 - Tell them you love them and didn’t mean to hurt them

-- Ask them what they need from you to help salve the wound
+- Ask them what they need from you

 - Share your ideas around how you got triggered and how you plan to work on avoiding it happening again